TheStigh/MMM-Alexa/README.md

 # Module: MMM-Alexa

-Alexa module allows MagicMirror to connect Amazon Alexa Voice Synthesis(AVS) service without requiring anything else.
+MMM-Alexa module allows MagicMirror to connect Amazon Alexa Voice Synthesis (AVS) service without requiring anything else.

-> Please note: This module do not contain it's own hotword.
+> This module do not contain it's own hotword.
 > You will need an external module for this, like [MMM-VoiceCommander](https://github.com/thestigh/MMM-VoiceCommander) to activate Alexa

 ## Installation and requirements